Mitya88/SitecoreItemCommander/README.md

 The purpose of the module is speeding up item manipulation in Sitecore.

+You can read more about the module on [Medium](https://medium.com/@mitya_1988/item-commander-1aa157bbbd0)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.